moehmeni/phaina-task/README.md

 please include the usecases and ability of each agent exactly if mentioned. underline great numbers, or achievements, or any other important information with html tag <u>that part</u>.
 The company names or products should be **bolded** in the paragraph once mentioned for **first time** not anymore.
-The order of news should be priority based on the date of that news or if it is a big company news.*
+The order of news should be priority based on the date of that news or if it is a big company news.
+You only return the paragraphs please without anything else not even classifying or another self-made titles.*

 #### Social Media
 To grab trending posts on social media, I used a custom algorithm for Reddit to find the most upvoted posts in the last week about AI agents in related subreddits such as: